 Subcommittees may be formed at the discretion of the chairperson to focus on special topics.
 Subcommittees shall consist of CSAC members with experience and/or an interest in the specific function of the subcommittee.
 A subcommittee chairperson shall be appointed by the chairperson and shall serve for the duration of the subcommittee, until relieved by the Chairperson or until resignation or retirement.

-The CSAC chairperson will be selected by the Director of the Office of Worker Safety and Health Policy (HS-11).
+The CSAC chairperson will be selected by the Director of the Office of Worker Safety and Health Policy (AU-11).
 The chairperson performs duties discussed above and presides over committee meetings.

-Keep and distribute minutes of committee meetings, handle committee correspondence, arrange and coordinate committee meetings and activities with the aid of the host location, and preside over meetings in the absence of the chairperson.
+Keep and distribute minutes of committee meetings, handle committee correspondence, arrange and coordinate committee meetings and activities with the aid of the host location.

 Agendas will be developed for each meeting based on input from the members, assignments from the chairperson, etc. Written notices of meetings and the agenda will be prepared and communicated to the CSAC members in advance of the meeting.

 When proposed issues or resolutions are presented to the CSAC at the regular meetings and warrant action by the CSAC, the chairperson may call for a vote.
 The following guidelines govern the voting process: